-The project, which is funded by Islington Council, is supported by local councillors in Finsbury Park who want to give residents an opportunity to talk about life on the estate from their point of view as part of their commitment to inclusion and equality.
+The project is funded by Islington Council and supported by local councillors in Finsbury Park who want to give residents an opportunity to talk about life on the estate from their point of view as part of their commitment to inclusion and equality.

 In addition, the sound recordings will be archived in the University’s oral history archive and become a part of the history of the area, as well as inform policies and practices designed to benefit residents on the estate.

 Interviews start in November 2022 and run until mid-2023.
 Our aim is to celebrate the project with a series of events, performances and exhibitions over the summer of 2023.

 The Andover estate is in the Finsbury Park ward of the London borough of Islington.
 A local authority report, ‘The State of Equalities’ (2021), highlights the marked inequalities across the Borough and, according to local data, Finsbury Park is the most deprived ward in Islington with a higher % of people living alone, children with lower educational qualifications, lower occupational levels and lower household income than for London and nationally.

 In the main, residents have not been able to talk about their lives, what it means to be an Andover resident, and what are the challenges as well as benefits of living on the estate.
 The use of an oral history method for this project will aim to redress this shortcoming.